Hearing Health

 Scroll down to learn about your hearing

-An estimated 48 million people (about twice the population of Texas) in the United States live with a hearing loss.
+An estimated 48 million people in the United States live with a hearing loss.
 This includes half of adults ages 75 and older and one-third of adults 64–74.
 Hearing loss is the third leading cause of chronic illness after heart disease and diabetes in older adults.
 Age-related hearing loss is most often caused by changes to the inner ear, but other causes have also been noted such as underlying conditions or certain medications.
 It is thought that age-related hearing loss and hearing loss due to long-term exposure to noise often co-occur.

 Hearing loss can be challenging, and it can impact other aspects of your wellbeing.
 People experiencing hearing loss are at a greater risk of becoming depressed and withdrawing socially which can lead to loneliness and isolation.
 AARP Research found adults who say their hearing is excellent have slightly higher, but significant, average mental well-being (MWB) scores.
 Researchers found links between hearing and brain health, showing hearing aids can slow cognitive decline.
 Further, researchers found that mortality risk was lower among regular hearing aid users than in never users even after adjusting for demographics, medical history, and level of hearing loss risk.